fryktoria/On-the-Fly-Shortest-Path/README.md

 2. From the plugin panel, select the desired layer for the analysis in the `Layer` selector.
 Please note that only the layers having a line geometry will appear.
 The CRS of the layers will appear enclosed in brackets.
 If a line layer is not associated with a CRS, analysis will not be able to take place.
 3. Press the `Start` button.
 The button will appear as pressed and the cursor will change to a cross.
 Navigate on the map and click on the Start point of your choice.
 4. Press the `End` button.
 The button will appear as pressed and the cursor will change to a cross (if it is not already a cross).
 Navigate on the map and click on the End point of your choice.
-5. Press the `Calculate...` button.
+5. Press the `Calculate` button.
 The content of the Length box will change to `Processing...` and the algorithm will start running.
 After the algorithm ends, the results will appear.
 In case a path is not found, a message will appear for a few seconds on the QGIS message bar.

 In cases where the user would like to force the routing of the algorithm to pass from a selected point, the `Middle` point functionality can be used.
 In such case, the algorithm will calculate the shortest path from the Start point to the Middle point and then, from the Middle point to the End point.
 The two calculations are totally independent, therefore the second path may partially coincide with the first path.
 The user must select the location of the points in a way that the two calculations will provide a usable resulting path.